 By Skip Clement

-I am as fascinated by tying flies as anyone.
-First, tying satisfies the need to see feathers and threads come together as a finished product in minutes.
-Also, the immediacy of taking a fly for a swim and eventually catching the game fish that captured your attention: trouts to sailfish with flies that are most likely crude copies of famous patterns as tied and created by bygone era tyers and those with current statuses: Mary Dette Clark, Elsie Darbee, Helen Shaw, Megan Boyd, Tim Borski, Cam Sigler, Lefty Kreh, Norman Duncan, Bob Popovics, Bill Curtis, Jim Craven, Matt O’Neal, Tim Flagler, Andrew Derr, Dame Juliana Berners, Mary Orvis Marbury, Elizabeth Greig, Winnie Dette, Mary Dette Clark, Elsie Darbee, Helen Shaw, Megan Boyd, Frances Stearns, Sharon E. Wright, Cathy Beck, April Vokey, Paul Dixon, Jim Craven, and many others.
+Most ladies and gentlemen I know who tie flies got there out of curiosity and fascination.
+Tying satisfies the need to see something put together.
+Feathers and threads come together as a finished product in minutes; your dopamine is uber-delivered.
+Also, the immediacy of taking a fly for a swim and eventually catching the game fish that captured your attention – your entire fly fishing experience, from trouts to sailfish, with flies that are most likely crude copies of famous patterns tied and created by tyers of bygone eras and those with current status.
+Many deserve applause: Mary Dette Clark, Elsie Darbee, Helen Shaw, Megan Boyd, Tim Borski, Cam Sigler, Lefty Kreh, Norman Duncan, Bob Popovics, Bill Curtis, Jim Craven, Matt O’Neal, Tim Flagler, Captain Andrew Derr, Dame Juliana Berners, Mary Orvis Marbury, Elizabeth Greig, Kelly Galoup, Jay Nicholas, Winnie Dette, Frances Stearns, Sharon E. Wright, Cathy Beck, April Vokey, Paul Dixon, Jim Craven, and many others.

 Game fish

-However, when one heads to New Zealand, Argentina, or Chile, it is tying flies for the trout rewards—heading to the Florida Keys in the spring, it is to get a tarpon high.
-Likewise, Atlantic salmon satisfaction will lead you to the Maritime provinces in late summer/fall, sailfish to Panama, or bonefish redemption in the Bahamas.
+However, when one heads to New Zealand, Argentina, or Chile, it’s tying flies for the trout rewards—heading to the Florida Keys in the spring is to catch a tarpon high.
+Likewise, Atlantic salmon satisfaction will lead you to the Maritime provinces in late summer/fall, and to warmer climates in the winter, such as sailfish in Panama, or bonefish redemption in the Bahamas.

 Other venues and destinations support all those species mentioned above, but you get the point.